From $400

 Where to Stay in Hirugami Onsen?

 Keigetsu (桂月) - In the mid range, this accommodation is very welcoming to international visitors and I will take a deep dive on it further on.
-Full board for one night will set you back from about 14,000 per person.

 How to get to Hirugami Onsen?